 As many of the archdiocesan organisations expand and cater to an increasing number of people with various programmes and outreach activities, their current offices and premises are becoming inadequate.
 There is a need for some of the organisations to be relocated and co-located in a larger space, equipped to accommodate their numerous needs.
 Co-location will also facilitate shared services and shared facilities, thus optimising space requirements.
 The Hub will help organisations such as OYP, CSC and ONE to strengthen their operations with the necessary space and facilities for offices, retreats, talks, workshops and many other activities.

-Planning for the Archdiocesan Hub is currently underway and the Catholic Foundation has provided an initial grant of $100,000 to help kickstart the project.
-The first phase of construction, which can cost about $70 million, is expected to commence only in 2019.
+Planning for the Catholic Hub is currently underway and the Catholic Foundation has provided an initial grant of $100,000 to help kickstart the project.
+The first phase of construction, which can cost about $70 million, is expected to commence only in 2020.

 Clergy Welfare and Retirement Fund